 That is why I am here to help by showing you how to make a full Christmas dinner on the cheap by purchasing what you need at your local ALDI store.

 For this dinner, we are going to start off with the main course.
 And what feeds a group of people the cheapest?
 Why, a ham, of course!

 I am going to show you how to make it super tasty too, with a few extra ingredients!

-Here are the prices of ham at ALDI that I found on Tuesday, December 10th at the new Ypsilanti, Michigan store.
+Here are the prices of ham at ALDI that I found on Tuesday, December 9th at the Lake Elsinore, CA store.

 |Type of Ham||Price per pound|

 |Appleton Farms Spiral Double Glazed Brown Sugar Ham||$2.15/lb|

 |Appleton Farms Spiral Half Ham (limit 2)||$.95/lb (was $1.69/lb)|

 The selection is less than what I found in 2019.
 They only had the Appleton Farms brand and not any of the Never Any!
 Let us know in the comments at the end if you found any other ham.